 I used to work at a geothermal power plant.
 The facility, with its immense pumps, turbines, generators, cooling towers, and tanks the size of mansions, converted energy from hot, high-pressure underground water to electricity.
 It was a safe place to work until one of thousands of pieces of equipment erupted and sprayed 230 Fahrenheit, corrosive, acidic, sticky brine in all directions.
-If you were in the area when it happened, you were lucky if your hospital stay was only a few days.
+If you were in the area when it happened, you would have been lucky if your hospital stay had only been for a few days.
 Anyone caught outside the air-conditioned control room without wearing safety glasses, steel-toed shoes, and a hardhat was fired.
 That was thirty years ago.
 Now, I work in a safer environment.
 But to this day, when I walk into one of the company's machine shops, I experience a pinch to the ribs and reach up to feel my uncovered head.
 I must then remind myself that hard hats are not required in this area.
 I cannot seem to overcome the jab of a standard ingrained in me so many years ago.
 This is how standards are supposed to work.
 When breaking them, you experience a mental and emotional shot to the gut, a metaphorical fingernail-scrape-against-chalkboard.

 The pickup truck